CheckPointSW/Evasions/_techniques/registry.md

 <br />
 <h2><a name="registry-detection-methods">Registry detection methods</a></h2>
-The principle of all the registry detection methods is the following: there are no such registry keys and values on usual host.
+The principle of all the registry detection methods is the following: there are no such registry keys and values in usual host.
 However they exist in particular virtual environments.

 Sometimes usual system may cause false positives when these checks are applied because it has some virtual machines installed and thus some VM artifacts are present in the system.
 Though in all other aspects such a system is treated clean in comparison with virtual environments.